 A private eye escapes his past to run a gas station in a small town, but his past catches up with him.
 Now he must return to the big city world of danger, corruption, double crosses and duplicitous dames.

 A frustrated former big-city journalist now stuck working for an Albuquerque newspaper exploits a story about a man trapped in a cave to re-jump start his career, but the situation quickly escalates into an out-of-control circus.

-Dave Bannion is an upright but unscrupulous cop on the trail of a vicious gang he suspects holds power over the police force.
+Dave Bannion is an upright cop on the trail of a vicious gang he suspects holds power over the police force.
 Bannion is tipped off after a colleague's suicide and his fellow officers' suspicious silence lead him to believe that they are on the gangsters' payroll.
 When a bomb meant for him kills his wife instead, Bannion becomes a furious force of vengeance and justice, aided along the way by the gangster's spurned girlfriend Debbie.
 As Bannion and Debbie fall further and further into the Gangland's insidious and brutal trap, they must use any means necessary (including murder) to get to the truth.
 Written by

 53 of 59 people found this review helpful.